AutoQuant: An Auditable Expert-System Framework for Execution-Constrained Auto-Tuning in Cryptocurrency Perpetual Futures: Methodology: Execution-Centric Auto-Tuning and Double Screening Methodology: Execution-Centric Auto-Tuning and Double Screening

 \subsection{Stage II: Rigorous 4h Backtest and Double Screening}

-The candidate parameter sets from Stage I are then passed to the second stage for a rigorous ``double-screening'' validation.
-This stage utilizes our STRICT4H backtest engine, which is architected to eliminate common sources of backtest inflation and ensure consistency with live execution.
-The key features of this engine include:
+The candidate parameter sets generated in Stage~I then enter a rigorous double-screening stage.
+The goal is no longer to search for new configurations, but to determine whether seemingly attractive candidates remain credible once they are subjected to strict execution semantics, explicit funding-visibility rules, and bounded stress scenarios.
+The Stage~II engine is therefore designed both to remove common sources of backtest inflation and to keep the offline evaluation path aligned with live-style execution logic.

-Strict T+1 Execution: A signal generated at the close of 4-hour bar t, using all information available up to that point, only affects the strategy's position and profit-and-loss (PnL) calculation starting from the subsequent bar, t+1.
-This strictly prohibits intra-bar execution and prevents look-ahead bias.
+\textbf{Strict \(t\!+\!1\) execution.} A signal generated at the close of 4-hour bar \(t\), using only information available at that time, can affect position and profit-and-loss only from bar \(t+1\) onward.
+This prohibits same-bar execution and closes an important source of look-ahead bias.

-No-Look-Ahead Funding Model: Funding costs are calculated and applied on a bar-by-bar basis.
-Funding rates are treated as an external time series and are aligned to the 4-hour grid via carry-forward.
-The backtest uses only the funding values available up to each bar timestamp (no backfilling from future funding updates), scaled by the bar's duration (4 hours).
-The engine is architecturally prevented from peeking into the future path of funding rates.
+\textbf{No-look-ahead funding model.} Funding costs are applied bar by bar.
+Funding rates are treated as an external time series aligned to the 4-hour grid via carry-forward, and the backtest uses only the funding values visible at each bar timestamp, scaled to bar duration.
+The engine is not allowed to backfill from future funding updates.

-\textbf{Funding-gate ablation.} To isolate whether funding-aware alignment rules matter beyond simply charging funding as a cost, we keep STRICT execution and all costs fixed and disable only the funding-related gating/bias rules.
-Table~\ref{tab:funding_gate_ablation} reports the resulting change in performance for a representative tuned configuration.